merely-useful/py-rse/index.md

 How can we make this the default for all of our plots?

-### Saving configurations {#config-ex-debug}
+### Saving configurations {#config-ex-saveload}

-1. Add an option `--saveconfig filename` to `plotcounts.py` that writes all of its settings to a file
-    (or to standard output if the filename is `-`).
+1. Add an option `--saveconfig filename` to `plotcounts.py` that writes all of the configuration for `plotcounts.py` to a file (or to standard output if the filename given is `-`).
     Make sure this option saves *all* of the configuration, including any defaults that the user hasn't changed.
-2. Add an option `--loadconfig filename` to `plotcounts.py` that reads settings from a file.
+2. Add an option `--loadconfig filename` to `plotcounts.py` that reads settings from a file like the one created in the previous step.
 3. How would you use these two options when debugging?

+### Tracing configuration {#config-ex-trace}

+One drawback of overlay configuration is the difficulty of figuring out where particular parameters are set.
+Modify the functions written in this chapter so that they keep track of where parameters' values come from.
+(Hint: create a second dictionary whose keys match those in the dictionary holding configuration values, but whose values are a list of the places where that configuration parameter was set.)

+### Using INI syntax {#config-ex-ini}

+Read the documentation for Python's [`configparser`][configparser] module, then rewrite the configuration loader in this chapter to use INI syntax rather than YAML.
+Which do you find easier to read?
+What factors other than readability should influence your choice of a configuration file syntax?

+### Configuration consistency {#config-ex-consistency}

+In order for a data processing pipeline to work correctly, some of the configuration parameters for Program A and Program B must be the same.
+However,
+the programs were written by different teams, and each has its own configuration file.
+What steps could you take to ensure the required consistency?

 ## Key Points {#config-keypoints}